Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Appendix: miscellaneous considerations

 \subsection{Revisiting examples}

-It is possible to prove the definability of the integers in $R[x]$, for $R$ as in \Cref{ZxZ,Z^I,stronglocal}, and in some instances of \Cref{C(X|B)}, by constructing a definable set $A$ of $R$ containing $\varmathbb{Z}$, and applying \Cref{ZisdefinA}.
-Note that the rings in \Cref{ZxZ,Z^I} are always nonfields of characteristic zero, as well as some particular cases of the rings in \nameCrefs{C(X|B)} \labelcref{C(X|B)}\footnote{In general, the ring $R=\mathcal{C}(X,B)$ contains a isomorphic copy of $B$, namely, the subring of constant functions.
+It is possible to prove the definability of the integers in $R[x]$, for $R$ as in \Cref{ZxZ}, and as well for $R$ as in some instances of \Cref{C(X|B),B^I,stronglocal}, by constructing a definable set $A$ of $R[x]$ satisfying $\ZZ^{+}\subseteq A\subseteq R$, and applying \Cref{ZisdefinA}.
+Notice that the rings in \Cref{ZxZ}, as well as some instances of the rings in \nameCrefs{C(X|B)} \labelcref{C(X|B)}\footnote{In general, the ring $R=\mathcal{C}(X,B)$ contains an isomorphic copy of $B$, namely, the subring of constant functions.
 We claim that $R$ is a field if and only if $B$ is a field and $R=B$.
-In fact, if $B$ is not a field and $b\in B$ satisfies $b\notin\{0\}\cup B^{*}$, then the constant function with value $b$ has no inverse in $R$; on the other hand, if $R$ properly contains $B$, then some $f\in R$ take two distinct values, say $a\neq b$ in $B$, and therefore the function $f-a$ is nonzero and noninvertible (as it takes the value $0$).
-In either case we conclude that $R$ is not a field, and the converse is obvious.}\! and \labelcref{stronglocal}, and thus these rings are also covered by \Cref{nonfieldZdef}. \begin{example}[\Cref{stronglocal}, revisited]
+In fact, if $B$ is a field and $R=B$, then obviously $R$ is a field.
+For the converse, suppose that $B$ is not a field or that $R$ properly contains $B$.
+In the first case, if $b$ is any nonzero nonunit in $B$, then the constant function with value $b$ has no inverse in $R$.
+In the second case, some function $f\in R$ takes two distinct values, say $a\neq b$ in $B$, and therefore the function $f-a$ is nonzero (as it takes the value $b-a$) and noninvertible (as it takes the value $0$).
+In either case we conclude that $R$ is not a field.}\!, \labelcref{B^I,stronglocal}, are nonfields of characteristic zero, and thus they are also covered by \Cref{nonfieldZdef}.